 - i.
 A minimum of 25 percent of the surface area of the ground floor of façades adjacent to public rights-of-way, and a minimum of 25 percent of the surface area of upper floor façades shall be occupied by windows. - ii.
-The maximum length of any blank wall shall be limited to 30 feet, measured horizontally.
-Façade articulation shall be achieved by providing material and plane changes or by providing a rhythmic pattern of bays, columns, balconies, windows, doors, and other architectural elements. - iii.
-Building elements such as bays, windows, and balconies that project from facades must have at least two feet of plane change.
+At least 50 percent of the surface area of ground floor facades adjacent to public rights-of-way within 10 feet of the building floor grade shall be occupied by windows. - iii.
+The maximum length of any blank wall shall be limited to 20 feet, measured horizontally.
+Façade articulation shall be achieved by providing material and plane changes or by providing a rhythmic pattern of bays, columns, balconies, windows, doors, and other architectural elements. - iv.
+Building elements such as bays, windows, and balconies that project from facades must have at least 2 (two) feet of plane change.